What are Floriade's opening hours?

 Can I get food and drink at Floriade?

-Takeaway outlets — A selection of food, coffee and refreshments are available in various locations around the Floriade site.
+Food trucks – a selection of food, coffee and refreshments are available in various locations around the Floriade site.

 Streets Ice Cream — Streets ice cream vendors will be located throughout the park to satisfy your sweet cravings.

-Snacks and other goodies — Choose from roasted nuts, nougats, chocolates, special curry mixes and much more from the Floriade Village.
+Snacks and other goodies — choose from roasted nuts, nougats, chocolates, popcorn, special curry mixes and much more.

 Can I hold a function at Floriade?